OpenLiberty/docs-playbook/README.md

 10. Finally, in the [#was-open-liberty-site](https://ibm-cloud.slack.com/archives/C4U7TQUSY/p1652190177756459) Slack channel, request a rebuild of the production openliberty.io site to publish the release.
 Once a trigger is added to kick off a prod site build for changes to the `prod` branch of this repo, this step will be removed.

-# Publishing a new release of Open Liberty Docs by using GitHub desktop
+# Publishing a new release of Open Liberty Docs by using GitHub Desktop

 These instructions are identical to those in the previous section except for Git processes are described from the perpsective of using the GitHub Desktop client instead of the command line.
 This procedure assumes you have already have GitHub Desktop and have already cloned the [docs](https://github.com/OpenLiberty/docs), [docs-generated](https://github.com/OpenLiberty/docs-generated), and docs-playbook repos.